sandienunez/joyful_bites/README.md

 ## Development

 After checking out the repo, run `bin/environment` to install dependencies.
 You can also run `ruby ./bin/run` for an interactive prompt that will allow you to experiment.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing